-The second school of thought does not favor the traditional school of thought and it is expected that they will not fulfill their promises.
+The second school of thought does not favor the traditional school of thought.
+And experts foresee that they will not fulfill their promises.
 Specifically, the invisibility of Italian and the deterioration of Romanche gave importance to territories.
-Italian medium of education is important for Italian-speaking children zin France and German that have come to Switzerland through immigration.
+The Italian medium of education is important for Italian-speaking children in France and Germany that have come to Switzerland through immigration.

 The concept of less territoriality is taken care of.
 Romanche is an uncertain language.
 Therefore, in the case of this language, Romanche is uncertain at best.
 One observation is that more territoriality should be given to more threatening language.
 To deal with the traditional way of dealing with linguistic diversity, the process should be made to control the Swiss people as citizens from their government.

-The French speakers don’t get any competence in German to interact easily with German speakers.
+French speakers don’t get any competence in German to interact easily with German speakers.
 The people that speak the French language as a second language don’t consider communication hindrances in such a way.
 These observations are very complex.
-To check the authenticity of these observations, many research projects are undertaken by the Swiss National Science Foundation but there were some limitations of time and space that prevent them from entering these considerations.
+To check the authenticity of these observations, the Swiss National Science Foundation has undertaken many research projects.
+But time and space limitations prevent them from entering these considerations.
 One problem that is faced is the development of bilingual education where the local language was used as the medium of instruction for elementary and lower secondary school.
 It could be a long journey to create average competence levels in national as well as second languages so that they can contribute to inter-community relationships.

-Discussion of languages cannot be completed without globalization.
-As the population is increasing, national languages are losing their relevance when compared to English.
-This shows that many people preferred to learn English as their first foreign language and they disregard the acquisition of another national language which is German in French-speaking Switzerland and French in German-speaking Switzerland.
-Several observations change the directions because they are impacted by the verdicts of cantonal authorities.
+Discussion of languages is incomplete without globalization.
+With the increase of population, national languages are losing their relevance, in comparison to English.
+This shows that many people prefer to learn English as their first foreign language and they disregard the acquisition of another national language which is German in French-speaking Switzerland and French in German-speaking Switzerland.
+Several observations change the direction because the verdicts of cantonal authorities impact them.

-The authorities of the canton of Zurich are considered one of the top economic powerhouses which is established in December 1997.
-It is narrated to increase the use of English in the compulsory school syllabus and to reduce the use of French.
-This notion was supported by the local people.
+The authorities of the canton of Zurich, established in December 1997, are one of the top economic powerhouses.
+They talked about increasing the use of English in the compulsory school syllabus and reducing the use of French.
+The local people supported this notion.
 However, it created a problem in official circles.
 Therefore, a letter was sent to the commission in July 1998.
 It discussed the motivation to include a second language throughout Switzerland.

-In any case, the letter indorses Zurich,s choices as they acknowledge English as an international language.
+In any case, the letter endorses Zurich’s choices as they acknowledge English as an international language.
 In addition to it, they support nationalism which will remain a priority as a second language in the education system.
 This priority is not related to syllabus endowments; however, it results in language proficiency.
-Here the question arises that how these results are to be attained if they are detached from syllabus endowments.
-If for any reason, these endowments are used to give importance to English.
-This will create a problem of spreading English as a global language that can give a threat to the cultural and linguistic characteristics of societies.
+Here the question arises of “how we can attain these results if we detach them from syllabus endowments”.
+If for any reason, these endowments prioritize the importance of English.
+This will create a problem of spreading English as a global language that can pose a threat to the cultural and linguistic characteristics of societies.

 This is taken into consideration when you operate in other languages too, no matter if they are major languages or small minority languages.
 The insights that English is making in every aspect of our lives are a matter of concern in many non-anglophone countries.

-De-legitimization of the language is also considered the de-legitimization of the communities that speak different languages.
+De-legitimization of the language also refers to the de-legitimization of the communities that speak different languages.
 This thing can be serious because it can hamper the socio-economic gap that carries major risks.
-Although, language boundaries do not impact political or religious boundaries.
+Language boundaries do not impact political or religious boundaries.
 Therefore, they are free of economic connotations.
 In short, the German and French-speaking regions of Switzerland include rich and poor cantons of Switzerland.

-The industrial and agricultural service sectors created a balance between two languages in the Italian-speaking part of the country which are Ticino and the Grigioni Italiano.
-Thus, there is no integration between language and social-economic conditions both at the micro and macro level.
+The industrial and agricultural service sectors created a balance between the two languages in the Italian-speaking part of the country.
+These two languages are Ticino and Grigioni Italiano.
+Thus, there is no integration between language and social-economic conditions both at the micro and macro levels.

 Some regions like Valais, Bern, and Fribourg are officially bilingual in French and German languages.
-In addition to it, the region of Garrisons is considered trilingual as German, Italian, and Romansh are designated as official languages.
+In addition, the region of Garrisons is trilingual because it considers German, Italian, and Romansh as official languages.
 If you are in Switzerland, you don’t have to look hard to find its multilingual identity.

-The most obvious example of Swiss multilingualism is seen through numerous existences of global companies like scientific bodies, banks, and political organizations that have set their offices in Switzerland because of the multilingual workforce available there.
-The interesting thing is that multilingualism is found in every aspect of daily life.
+We can see the most obvious example of Swiss multilingualism in the numerous existences of global companies like scientific bodies, banks, and political organizations that have set their offices in Switzerland because of the multilingual workforce available there.
+The interesting thing is that multilingualism penetrates every aspect of daily life.
 If you visit a supermarket outside Zurich, you will find warning signs in German, French, and Italian language.
 Swiss people spend a considerable amount delivering these announcements in all four languages.

-The Swiss people are brought up to be multilingual from an early age.
-The children are required to learn at least one national language with another foreign language which is English.
-These languages are required among all Swiss schoolchildren.
-However, this multilingualism can fall into other adulthood.
+Swiss parents raise their children as multilingual from an early age.
+The children have to learn at least one national language with another foreign language which is English.
+These languages are necessary for all Swiss schoolchildren.
+However, this multilingualism can fall into adulthood.
 Unfortunately, if you are in one language area, you can rarely speak other national languages.
 Due to the highly delegated Swiss political system, it is easy to remain in one language.